TrackPolitics logoTrackPolitics

 AI-generated

-Ben Coleman is the Labour (Co-op) MP for Chelsea and Fulham, first elected in July 2024.
-He currently serves on the Health and Social Care Committee.
-The available data show he is a backbench MP with a centre-left voting profile.
+Ben Coleman is a Labour (Co-op) MP for Chelsea and Fulham, first elected in 2024.
+He sits on the Health and Social Care Committee.

 Voting Patterns